 A non-secure website has a URL that begins with “HTTP” in the address bar, whereas a secure website begins with “https” — with the “s” standing for “secure”.

 Did you know?
-Starting in July 2018, Google Chrome displays a “not secure” error on any website not using the HTTPS protocol — regardless if users are filling out a form.
-So if you depend on your website generating leads and sales inquiries, your site needs to use the HTTPS protocol so users don’t freak out and abandon your site due to “non-secure” warnings.
+Starting in July 2018, Google Chrome displays a “not secure” error on any website not using the HTTPS protocol — regardless of if users are filling out a form.
+So, if you depend on your website generating leads and sales inquiries, your site needs to use the HTTPS protocol, so users don’t freak out and abandon your site due to “non-secure” warnings.

 Offering a one-touch way to contact you will bring you more enquiries and better customer satisfaction.